jacksoncouse/jacksoncouse.github.io/about.md

 title: About
 ---

-<p class="lead">Jackson Couse is a photographer, film maker, editor, and educator from Ottawa, Canada.</p>
+<p class="lead">Jackson Couse is an artist, journalist, and educator from Ottawa, Canada.</p>

 He is the editor of the Photo & Video section at Tuts+.
 He has taught photo, video, editing, and professional skills at the International Center of Photography and the School for the Photographic Arts: Ottawa.